|Notice Area||Data Protection|

 6.2 The school may also collect information about your usage of our website(s) to improve our services available to you.
 This may include technical information including the IP (Internet Protocol) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform and if you access our site by your mobile device, we may collect your unique phone identifier.

 6.3 The school collects data through its Roedean Community Network website (RCN).
-You may give us information about you by filling in forms or completing editable fields on our the RCN website.
-This includes information you submit on our RCN website when you create a user profile, subscribe to our services and/or newsletters, participate in discussion boards or other forums, enter a competition, promotion or survey, and/or when you report a problem with our RCN website.
+You may give us information about you by filling in forms or completing editable fields on the RCN website.
+This includes information you submit on the RCN website when you create a user profile, subscribe to our services and/or newsletters, participate in discussion boards or other forums, enter a competition, promotion or survey, and/or when you report a problem with the RCN website.
 The information you give us may include your name, address, e-mail address, phone number, photograph, and/or such other information as you may give us from time to time.

 7.1 Occasionally, the school will need to share personal information relating to its community with third parties, such as: